2016k8009929004/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Multi-process Support
 ~~~~~~~~~~~~~~~~~~~~~

-The Linux EAL allows a multi-process as well as a multi-threaded (pthread) deployment model.
+The Linuxapp EAL allows a multi-process as well as a multi-threaded (pthread) deployment model.
 See chapter
 :ref:`Multi-process Support <Multi-process_Support>` for more details.